VanillaPlusPlus/SupplyDropPlus/README.md

 ```

 All configuration is done inside of the json which is generated inside of your profile folder.
 You can change the code; however, that only changes the defaults, and if you already have a json file then it will load that instead of your changed code.

+**Special Thanks To:**
+- Kovicson: For testing changes while I was traveling.